TAC-Insight/third-party-loadout/README.md

   "dropSplit": [60,40]             // array of numbers, summing to 100
   "status": "IN_PROGRESS"          // string -- ENUM: "IN_PROGRESS" | "COMPLETE" | "ERROR" | "CANCELED"
   "unitOfMeasure": "LBS"           // string -- ENUM: 'TONS' | 'LBS' | 'KGS' | 'TONNES'
-  "amountDropped: [28000, 16000]      // number[] -- array of completed drops
+  "amountDropped": [28000, 16000]  // number[] -- array of completed drops
-  "grossWeight: 80000              // number -- while in progress, the current gross. when complete, the final gross }
+  "grossWeight": 80000             // number -- while in progress, the current gross. when complete, the final gross }
 ```